CS232-Labs/Lab5/Vtune/README.md

 - Do not create any new global data structures.
 - Do not modify any line of code following the marker `// DO NOT MODIFY ANY CODE BELOW`
 - Note that any optimizations not following the flowchart will be directly awarded 0.
+- If you are unsure regarding whether an optimization violates the constraints/flowchart/intent then ask the TAs preferably during the lab hours.

 #### Flowchart
 ![](lab5_vtune.svg?raw=true)